hashicorp/vault-client-dotnet/docs/Identity.md

 <a name="mfamethodwriteduo"></a>
 # **MFAMethodWriteDuo**

-> void MFAMethodWriteDuo (MFAMethodWriteDuoRequest mFAMethodWriteDuoRequest, string methodId, TimeSpan? wrapTTL = null)
+> void MFAMethodWriteDuo (string methodId, MFAMethodWriteDuoRequest mFAMethodWriteDuoRequest, TimeSpan? wrapTTL = null)

 Update or create a configuration for the given MFA method